 - Stage 4: This is the quick formality of CPD reflection and course evaluation.

-You will be assessed: during your face-to-face skills development, via assignments, case studies and learning journal.
+You will be assessed: during your supervised skills development, via assignments, case studies and reflective learning journal.

 FREE 30 MINUTE MARKETING CONSULTATION